kaushikq-ravindran/virtual-coach-poc/readme.md

 ## Dependencies and Installation
 ----------------------------
-To install the Deloitte Virtual Coach, please follow these steps:
+To install the Virtual Coach, please follow these steps:

 1. Clone the repository to your local machine and set up the environment using venv.